Malcolm Shepherd, 2nd Baron Shepherd: Business career

 After the surprise defeat of Harold Wilson's Labour government in the 1970 general election, Shepherd worked for Rudy Sternberg's Sterling Group.

 He returned to an active career in business after resigning from the Cabinet in 1976 and also held a number of public offices.

 Shepherd was the first Chairman of the Civil Service Pay Research Unit board from 1978 to 1981.
 He served on the Packaging Council from 1978 to 1980.
 He was chairman of the Medical Research Council from 1978 to 1982.

 From 1976 to 1986 he was Deputy Chairman of Rudi Sternberg's, later to become Lord Plurenden, Sterling Group of Companies.
 In 1979 he became chairman of the National Bus Company which was then one of the largest nationalised industries.
 Shepherd oversaw a large rise in its profits which reached £48m by 1984.
 He tried to persuade the Conservative government not to privatise the company, warned of the disappearance of loss-making rural services and frequently clashed with the Transport Secretary Nicholas Ridley.

-He was President of the Centre Européen de l'Enterprise Publique from 1985 and of the Institute of Road Transport Engineers.
+He was President of the Centre Européen de l'Entreprise Publique from 1985 and of the Institute of Road Transport Engineers.

 Family

 In 1941, Shepherd married Allison Wilson Redmond (died 1998), the sister of broadcaster James Redmond.
 Their two sons, Graeme and Douglas, were born in Singapore before he succeeded to the title.

 He was on holiday in Lanzarote (with his Whip's permission), where he died suddenly on 5 April 2001.
 His elder son Graeme inherited the hereditary title.
-He is buried together with his wife, Allison, in the yard of Muiravonside church in Falkirk, Scotland.
+He is buried together with his wife, Allison, in Muiravonside Cemetery in Falkirk, Scotland.